Having a house built can be a daunting task for first home owner / builders, common complaints I hear include hidden costs and ‘tricky’ builders.

 For an engineer to design a suitable footing the site soil must be tested and classified, from this the engineer will design a footing with either deeper beams, thicker beams, piers, stronger grade concrete, more reinforcement, thicker slab or a combination of all.

 The cost of the extra materials and labour for this can commonly be up to $30,000 extra over a baseline slab and footing system and sometimes higher for highly reactive soils with trees nearby.
 This is the number one complaint I hear from people building their first new home, and whilst I can sympathise with them I feel the average home builder has no other option than to follow this marketing system to ensure prospective home builders are ‘comparing apple to apples’.
+Most people also try to carry out some of the work themselves, if this sounds familiar Click for additonal details of the best tools for projects like this.

 Another common complaint I hear relates to site preparation: blocks for sale are ever more decreasing in size and width with most house designs allowing for a maximum of 900 mm each side of the house to the boundary.
 In order to construct a house on such a tight block, retaining walls are often required and hand carting of construction materials can become another potential surprise cost.